awslabs/aws-sdk-rust/README.md

 ### Feedback

-The alpha SDK uses **GitHub Issues** to track feature requests and issues with the SDK.
+The SDK uses **GitHub Issues** to track feature requests and issues with the SDK.
 In addition, we use **GitHub Projects** to provide users with a high level view of our roadmap and the features we're actively working on.

 You can provide feedback or report a bug  by submitting a **GitHub issue**.
 This is the preferred mechanism to give feedback so that other users can engage in the conversation, +1 issues, etc. Issues you open will be evaluated for our roadmap in the Developer Preview launch.

 ### Contributing

-If you are interested in contributing to the new AWS SDK for Rust, please take a look at [CONTRIBUTING](CONTRIBUTING.md)
+If you are interested in contributing to the SDK, please take a look at [CONTRIBUTING](CONTRIBUTING.md)

 ## AWS Services Supported

-This alpha SDK currently does not provide support for every AWS service.
+The SDK currently does not provide support for every AWS service.
 You can see all the services currently supported on [AWS_SERVICES_SUPPORTED](AWS_SERVICES_SUPPORTED.md)

 ## Supported Rust Versions (MSRV)